bitloops/bitloops-language/documentation/docs/reference/struct.md

 ---
 sidebar_label: Struct
-title: Bitloops Language - Struct - Basic Syntax
+title: Struct - Basic Syntax
 description: Struct syntax on Bitloops Language - Structs are used to store items in key/value pairs to then be accessed with the use of an index.
 Structs are similar to objects in Javascript.
 keywords: [bitloops, bitloops language, basic syntax, programming language, variables, types, objects, data types, classes, interfaces, modules, functions, loops, services, struct]
 ---